 7The LORD spoke to Moses, “Hurry down, for your people, whom you brought out of the land of Egypt, have acted basely.
 8They have been quick to turn aside from the way that I enjoined upon them.
 They have made themselves a molten calf and bowed low to it and sacrificed to it, saying: ‘This is your god, O Israel, who brought you out of the land of Egypt!’”

 9The LORD further said to Moses, “I see that this is a stiffnecked people.
 10Now, let Me be, that My anger may blaze forth against them and that I may destroy them, and make of you a great nation.”
-11But Moses implored the LORD his God, saying, “Let not Your anger, O Lord, blaze forth against Your people, whom You delivered from the land of Egypt with great power and with a mighty hand.
+11But Moses implored the LORD his God, saying, “Let not Your anger, O LORD, blaze forth against Your people, whom You delivered from the land of Egypt with great power and with a mighty hand.
 12Let not the Egyptians say, ‘It was with evil intent that He delivered them, only to kill them off in the mountains and annihilate them from the face of the earth.’
 Turn from Your blazing anger, and renounce the plan to punish Your people.
 13Remember Your servants, Abraham, Isaac, and Israel, how You swore to them by Your Self and said to them: I will make your offspring as numerous as the stars of heaven, and I will give to your offspring this whole land of which I spoke, to possess forever.”
 14And the LORD renounced the punishment He had planned to bring upon His people.

 15Thereupon Moses turned and went down from the mountain bearing the two tablets of the Pact, tablets inscribed on both their surfaces: they were inscribed on the one side and on the other.
 16The tablets were God’s work, and the writing was God’s writing, incised upon the tablets.
 17When Joshua heard the sound of the people in its boisterousness, he said to Moses, “There is a cry of war in the camp.”
 18But he answered,